huang-junhong/SPR-DR/README.md

 The pretrained discriminator of SPR-R you an download at [here][pretrain-model].

-We will update this code for on 2025.8.26.
+We will update this code soon.

 # Train Model
 Coming soon